OpenNTF/dojo-webpack-plugin/README.md

 # The loaderProxy loader extension

 `dojo/loaderProxy` is a Webpack loader extension that enables Dojo loader extensions to run on the client.
 Not all Dojo loader extensions may be used this way.
-The basic requirement is that the Dojo loader extension's `load` method invokes its callback in-line, before returning from the `load` method.
+Webpack requires that loader extensions complete synchronously whereas Dojo uses an asynchronous architecture for loader extensions.
+When using `dojo/loaderProcy` to proxy a Dojo loader extension in Webpack, the basic requirement is that the Dojo loader extension's `load` method invokes its callback in-line, before returning from the `load` method.
 The most common use cases are loader extensions that delegate to `dojo/text` or another supported loader extension to load the resource before doing some processing on the result.
+By ensuring that the delegated resources are included in the packed assets, `dojo/loaderProxy` is able to guarantee that resolution of the delgated resources by the Dojo loader extension will occur synchronously.

 Consider a simple svg loader extension that loads the specified svg file and fixes up the contents by removing the xml header in the content.
 The implementation of the load method might look like this: